CS6620-S21/D4N-S3Select-Caching/README.md

 1. Create client workloads that generate s3 select request traffic, and can measure throughput and latency of same.
 2. Design and implement a prototype S3 select cache strategy or strategies within D4N; S3 Select to read subset of object from ceph.
-3. Cache data and update the global directory, return formatted response in arrow.
+3. Cache data and update the global directory, return formatted response in Arrow.
 Hence, evaluating the result of the s3 select cache
 4. Update the Spark jobs to read the response in arrow format.